steveiliop56/tinyauth/README.md

 ### Do I need to login every time?

-No, when you login tinyauth sets a `tinyauth` cookie in your browser that applies to all of the subdomains of the root URL you set.
+No, when you login, tinyauth sets a `tinyauth` cookie in your browser that applies to all of the subdomains of your domain.

 ## License